BootNodeDev/dAppBooster/README.md

 - [Stylelint](https://stylelint.io/), for component linting.
 The `.stylelintrc` file contains all of Stylelint's related rules.
 The [official extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) is recommended if you're using VSCode (check the "Extension Settings" section if you want errors to be fixed on save, etc.).
 - [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard), extends the standard Stylelint configuration.
 - [postcss-styled-syntax](https://github.com/hudochenkov/postcss-styled-syntax), parses the components and extracts the CSS from them.

+## Styles implementation

+We use [modern-normalize](https://github.com/sindresorhus/modern-normalize) to normalize the browsers' default styles.

+You can find all the general app's styles in the `src/styles` folder:

+- `base.tsx` global CSS vars, used everywhere in the app.
+- `themes/light.tsx` light theme CSS vars.
+- `themes/dark.tsx` dark theme CSS vars.
+- `breakpoints.tsx` utility functions for responsive, mobile-first CSS.
+- `globalStyles.tsx` global app's CSS.